SMUDGE’S DIARIES

 The Baker Boy

 Blondie’s younger brother.
 Works in a bakery but never brings pastries.
 I repeat: never.
 I’ve checked his pockets.
 Nothing.
-Visits every other Sunday, watches football, and lets the Golden Menace bounce all over him like he’s a living trampoline.
+Visits every other Sunday, watches football, and lets The Golden Menace bounce all over him like he’s a living trampoline.
 I don’t even get a pat on the head.

 The Red One